Rohingya refugees need protection of their rights now more than ever

 International co-operation required to ensure the rights of the Rohingyas are protected

-The future of nearly a million Rohingya refugees is at stake, and the pandemic is only further driving them to a life of exclusion.
+The future of nearly a million Rohingya refugees is at stake, and it is time to give Rohingya refugees a voice in the decisions that affect them.

 The pandemic will make things worse for Rohingya refugees in Bangladesh if their human rights are not protected. #RightsCantWait Tell the international community to act.
 Sign the petition: https://t.co/pERBjvgaGI pic.twitter.com/w59c7Dp3Hm— Amnesty International South Asia (@amnestysasia) June 25, 2020